On the computation of Gr\"obner bases for matrix-weighted homogeneous systems: Regularity and Hilbert multiseries

+highlighting the negative coefficients in grey.
+For instance, the bottom-left-most grey coefficient corresponds to the aforementioned multidegree $(4,6)$.
+The Hilbert multiseries $\HS_{A/I_{3}}$ is given by the sum of all the monomials with a positive coefficient.

+Those dropped coefficients clearly do not represent a truncation of the series.
+In this simple example, the removed coefficients appears to be a shift of the cone of all monomials in the algebra.
+We leave the question of whether this phenomenon can be characterized and generalized, to future work. \end{example}

-Getting a closed form for the Hilbert series of semi-regular and weakly regular sequences, as well as extracting from those series complexity parameters such as the number of solutions or the degree of the polynomials in the Gröbner basis, will be the object of future research.
+Contrary to the usual case, it is also not clear how to fold back the recurrence \eqref{eq:45} into a closed form formula for the Hilbert multiseries of a semi-regular sequence.
+Even in the case of a single system of weights, fully characterizing the Hilbert series of semi-regular sequences is an open question, which is only answered under some assumptions on the weights and the weighted degrees~\cite[Th.
+15]{Faugere-2016-whomo-2}.
+Getting a closed form for the Hilbert series of semi-regular and weakly regular sequences, as well as extracting from those series complexity parameters such as the number of solutions or the degree of the polynomials in the Gröbner basis, should be the object of future research.